RAF Bassingbourn: The runways

-W & C French Ltd. constructed three concrete runways surfaced with asphalt during the winter of 1941–1942: a 1097 m runway aligned southwest to northeast, one of853 m crossing it north–south, and a 3300 ft 1006 m runway connecting the northeast ends of the first two.
+W. & C. French Ltd. constructed three concrete runways surfaced with asphalt during the winter of 1941–1942: a 3600 ft runway aligned southwest to northeast, one of 2800 ft crossing it north–south, and a 3300 ft runway connecting the northern ends of the first two.
 The Class A airfield standard was promulgated by the Air Ministry in August 1942 and the runways at Bassingbourn were immediately extended.
-The main runway was lengthened to 1825 m by extending it west, with the use of extensive tile drainage, across a moat off the Mill River.
-The north–south runway was extended 400 m south, and the third runway lengthened 305 m to the northwest.
+The main runway was lengthened to 6000 ft by extending it west, with the use of extensive tile drainage, across a moat off the Mill River.
+The north–south runway was extended 1300 ft south, and the third runway lengthened 1000 ft to the northwest.
 Additional perimeter track was added around the bomb store site, which was doubled in area, to reach the west end of the main runway.
 Ultimately seven miles of taxiway were paved.

 Four dispersal areas were also built.
 Dispersal A was placed in a large field between the technical site and the hamlet of Bassingbourn-North End.
 Dispersal B was located north and west of the bomb store.
 Dispersal C was next to the A14 north of the runways and Dispersal D was built in the grand avenue of Wimpole Park, the tree-lined entrance to Wimpole Hall across the A14 from the station.
 Bombers using this dispersal had to cross the road to marshal for take-off.
 Ultimately 35 "pan" hardstands and 16 loop hardstands were constructed, able to accommodate 67 bombers.

 Bassingbourn made extensive use of camouflage to disguise the location of its runways.
 Prior to the building of the concrete runways, the strips were painted to blend them into the surrounding pattern of fields, lanes and drainage areas.
 After conversion to Class A standards, which required extensive clearing and grading of the airfield area, the areas between the runways were camouflaged to resemble agricultural crops.